 Paying for a consulting engagement can be a heavy lift financially for some schools.
-As a result, it can take years to convince those who hold the purse strings that completing your policies and procedures manual, having a compliance or operational review, or evaluating student satisfaction is worth the investment.
+As a result, it can take years to convince those who hold the purse strings that completing your policies and procedures manual or having a compliance or operational review is worth the investment.
 It is necessary to think strategically about how to finance your consulting project — here are five methods you may use.

 If it has been more than 10 years since your last federal program review, or if you have any heightened risk factors for a review, performing a risk assessment may help you justify the funds for a consulting project.
 Federal program reviews can result in financial fines and liabilities to the institution.
 "The purpose of a fine is to punish an institution for its misconduct and to deter that institution, as well as other institutions, from committing similar violations in the future, whereas a liability is established in the amount of federal student aid program funds that an institution improperly received or disbursed and therefore must repay" (School Fine Report, Definitions).
 Engaging in an evaluation of your financial aid office can help your school reduce the risk of multiple, higher fines that could result from a federal program review.

 It is never too early to think about next year's budget.
 Have conversations with your finance colleagues now to learn how to build the strongest case to add the cost of a consulting project to your budget for the upcoming year.
 But closely watch your expenditures for this year.
 When you look at your expenses at the end of the second or third quarter, maybe your expenses were not as high as you expected and it appears you will end the year with extra funds.
 If the amount will be enough to cover the cost of consultation help, move quickly to obtain the necessary approvals and work with Blue Icon to secure your project in order to use those funds before the end of the fiscal year.